Scholarships

 • Membership Requirements

 • Will be required to fill out the student membership application to Pipestone County corn and soybean growers association.
-(Fee will be waived).
+(Fee will be reimbursed).

 APPLICATION REQUIREMENTS: